hpe-dev-incubator/hpe-dev-portal/content/blog/becoming-a-linux-kernel-contributor-following-the-journey-of-souptick-joarder.md

 As part of this change, we also identified all the buggy drivers that were not returning the correct VM\_FAULT\_ERR error code upon failure and fixed them.
 We also identified all the other drivers that were converting ERRNO to VM\_FAULT\_ERR before reporting a failure to memory management.
 A few new wrapper APIs were added to make the conversions easy.

-Just to give you an idea of the patience that’s required to do this, this work started with Linux V. 4.17 and will finish with V5.1 – a whole year’s worth of time.
+Just to give you an idea of the patience that’s required to do this, this work started with Linux V4.17 and will finish with V5.1 – a whole year’s worth of time.

 ### Any final advice to developers who might like to start contributing to Linux?

-It’s important to remember that Linux kernel development doesn’t work with a deadline-based approach.
+It’s important to remember that Linux Kernel development doesn’t work with a deadline-based approach.
 Patches are reviewed and tested by developers and maintainers all around the world and this takes time.
 So you need to have a lot of patience.
 It could take months, or even years, to get your changes merged into the mainline code.
 Because the maintainers, in the end, are responsible for maintaining any new pieces of code, they believe in the approach of **breaking the code first before accepting it**.
 This can take time.

 Something else to keep in mind is that others will often criticize your changes.
 Sometimes it turns ugly.
 Learn to take criticism in a positive way.
 This is probably one of the most important pieces of advice I can give to fellow developers interested in working with the kernel community.